corpdesk/cd-cli/sdk/docs/mod-craft-dev-design.md

-# Developer Design Document: `mod-craft`
+# Developer Design Document: `app-craft`

 ## Overview

-This document outlines the design and structure of the `mod-craft` module within the `cd-cli` tool.
-The purpose of `mod-craft` is to enable developers to create and manage software modules dynamically through a structured development workflow called **dev mode**.
+This document outlines the design and structure of the `app-craft` module within the `cd-cli` tool.
+The purpose of `app-craft` is to enable developers to create and manage software modules dynamically through a structured development workflow called **dev mode**.

 ---